apache/echarts-doc/en/tutorial/media-query.md

 Naming of `x/x2/y/y2` in ECharts2 is still compatible, corresponding to `left/right/top/bottom`.
 But `left/right/top/bottom` is recommended.

-In the position description is compatible  ECharts2，some weirdly-looking setting is also  supported: `left: 'right'`,`left: 'left'`,`top: 'bottom'`,`top: 'top'`.
-These words equal to: `right: 0`、`left: 0`、`bottom: 0`、`top: 0`，when written in the later way, it is not weird.
+In the position description is compatible  ECharts2, some weirdly-looking setting is also  supported: `left: 'right'`,`left: 'left'`,`top: 'bottom'`,`top: 'top'`.
+These words equal to: `right: 0`、`left: 0`、`bottom: 0`、`top: 0`, when written in the later way, it is not weird.